spdx/spdx-gradle-plugin/README.md

 ### Notes
 We do pretty lazy license stuff (will be handled better later)

-Current source control information is only determined from git
+Current source control information is only determined from git (to be changed to user configurable)

 Output is always json

-### Experimental
+### Experimental (do not use)

 If you use these experimental features, I will change them whenever I want with no notification.
 They are to support very specific build usecases and are not for public consumption